 Question: We are businessmen who buy [products] from wholesalers and we sell them piece by piece.
 Our question is: there are some shoes, socks, and clothing that have a trademark.
 This trademark symbolizes the goddess of victory according to the Greeks.
 Is it allowed to sell this product?
 This is because some people say this trademark is for the quality of the good and we buy and sell it for the quality of the good.
-Whereas others say if we sell it, then we sell shoes because it the trademark is debased.
+Whereas others say if we sell it, then we sell shoes because the trademark will be debased/humiliated.

-Shaikh: “By Allah, if there is on it a symbol [that represents] gods or idols or what is like that, then it is not allowed for a person, whether it be on shoes or other than shoes, as long as it symbolizes idols.
+Shaikh: “By Allah, if there is on the good a symbol [that represents] gods or idols or the likes of that, then it is not allowed for a person, whether it be on shoes or other than shoes, as long as it symbolizes idols.
 If these are simply suspicions or opinions, then this not considered.

-Questioner: On it is a check mark symbol.
-It is referred to as Nike.
+Questioner: On it is a swoosh symbol.
+It is referred to as ‘Nike’.

-Questioner: It is well-known that the check mark symbol is a symbol and name of that of a god.
+Questioner: It is well-known that the swoosh symbol is a symbol and name of that of a god.
 Does it take the same ruling as the cross in that it should be removed and rubbed off?

 [Sharh Tirmidhi no. 420]